Now You See It, Now You Don't: Investigating Inattentional Blindness

 Working with Human Test Subjects

 There are special considerations when designing an experiment involving human subjects.
-Intel ISEF-affiliated (International Science and Engineering) fairs often require an Informed Consent Form for every participant who is questioned.
+Regeneron ISEF-affiliated (International Science and Engineering) fairs often require an Informed Consent Form for every participant who is questioned.
 Consult the rules and regulations of the science fair that you are entering, prior to performing experiments or surveys.
 Please refer to the Science Buddies documents Projects Involving Human Subjects and Scientific Review Committee for additional important requirements.
 If you are working with minors, you must get advance permission from the children's parents or guardians (and teachers if you are performing the test while they are in school) to make sure that it is alright for the children to participate in the science fair project.
 Here are suggested guidelines for obtaining permission for working with minors:

 - Write a clear description of your science fair project, what you are studying, and what you hope to learn.
 Include how the child will be tested.
 Include a paragraph where you get a parent's or guardian's, and/or teacher's signature.